Inbreeding among the last woolly mammoths may have led to extinction - KTVZ

 This new research aligns with previous studies about the decline of the Wrangel Island mammoths, such as Rogers’ 2017 study.

-“Lynch’s group was able to take a more precise look at the biochemical changes by taking the mutations found in mammoths and putting them into mice,” Rogers said.
+“Lynch’s group was able to take a more precise look at the biochemical changes,” Rogers said.
 “This was an interesting study because it showed how these mutations damaged smell or how they were likely to affect fertility.
 In the future, I expect researchers will be able to do more exciting studies like this to show how mutations in animals that are now long gone could have affected their biology.”

 Lynch’s research has inspired more questions.
 The researchers want to know if the genetic changes were unique to the DNA of the one Wrangel Island mammoth genome they studied, or if they applied to the entire population.
 They’re also curious about other potential mutations and when they occurred on the timeline of the mammoth’s extinction.
 And only more data will tell the tale.